markusreynolds1989-archive/EvasWebsite/EvasWebsite/readme.md

 1. AddItem page
 	a. <del>Design</del>
 	b.
-Code - getting more complete, we added a way to upload image, need to convert all to object and then take the objects with linq
+Code - getting more complete, we added a way to upload image, need to convert all to object and then take the objects with linq < or maybe just straight to Sql
 	c.
 Data
 	d.
 Security
 2. Index